hyperspy/hyperspy/doc/user_guide/region_of_interest.rst

 For Signal objects with 1 signal dimension :py:class:`~.roi.SpanROI`\ s are used and for 2 signal dimensions, :py:class:`~.roi.RectangularROI`\ s are used.

-For example, below, for a hyperspectral map with 2 navigation dimensions and 1 signal dimension i.e. a spectrum at each position in a 2D map, :py:class:`~.roi.SpanROI`\ s are used to select spectral regions of interest.
+In the example below, for a hyperspectral map with 2 navigation dimensions and 1 signal dimension (i.e. a spectrum at each position in a 2D map), :py:class:`~.roi.SpanROI`\ s are used to select spectral regions of interest.
 For each spectral region of interest a plot is generated displaying the intensity within this region at each position in the map.